fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 ---
 layout: post
-title: Controlling sensitive actions on your smart contracts written in ink!
+title: Implementing access control for smart contracts written in ink!
 author: Filip Bielejec
 comments: true
 categories: [rust, ink!, smart-contracts, substrate]
-summary: "In this post we go discuss an implementation of the access-control contract, that provides rights for usage of specific smart contract functions to selected addresses.
+summary: "In this post we discuss an implementation of the access-control smart contract, that provides execution rights to smart contract functions for selected addresses.
 We describe different solutions and finally preent a complete implementation with open-ended semantics that can be re-used for virtually every possible distributed application."
 ---

 # <a name="prerequisites"/> Prerequisites

 This post assumes a basic understanding of smart contracts development.
-Specifically one should be aware of what a smart contract (SC) is, what are the limitations and a how does a general model of SC execution looks like.
+Specifically one should be aware of what a smart contract (SC) is, what are the limitations and a how does a general model of SC execution look like.

-Since [Ethereum Virtual Machine](https://ethereum.github.io/yellowpaper/paper.pdf) is likely the most ubiquitous smart contracts virtual machine (VM), with Solidity being a de-facto standard programming language for SC development, many of the lessons learned there will apply directly.
+Since [Ethereum Virtual Machine](https://ethereum.github.io/yellowpaper/paper.pdf) is likely the most ubiquitous smart contracts virtual machine (VM), with Solidity being a de-facto standard programming language for SC development, many of the lessons learned there will apply to [ink!](https://docs.substrate.io/tutorials/smart-contracts/) directly.
 If you have ever written even a few lines of Solidity code you will feel right at home, or perhaps even better, with ink!.

 However emerging platforms for SC development improve upon Solidity and EVM in many places.